PRODUCT DESIGNER

 The initial problem looked like a trust issue, but the deeper issue was workflow design.

-Through user feedback and early testing, three things became clear:
+Through user feedback and early testing, it became clear that:

 This shifted the question from “How do we make users trust AI?” to “How do we give users the right checkpoints at the right moments?”